The Great Mystery of Jack the Ripper, Part VI

 Part VI: When All the Puzzle Pieces Fit

-I promised you four years ago, in 2005, that shortly after 2008, I would solve the world’s most famous murder mystery.
-Tonight, on Halloween, 31 October 2009, I will reveal the identity of Jack the Ripper to you now.
+I promised you four years ago, in 2005, that shortly after 2008 we would solve the world’s most famous murder mystery.
+Tonight, on Halloween, 31 October 2009, we will reveal the identity of Jack the Ripper, now!

 When you watch a magician perform, notice anything that he does that does not make sense, or that seems out of place, or that does not quite fit.
-There is a reason, and if you want to solve the mystery, you need to find out what it is.
+There is a reason, and if you want to solve the mystery, you need to find out why that is!

 In our investigation of Jack the Ripper, we also need to notice any piece of that puzzle that does not make sense, or that seems out of place, or that does not quite fit.
 We should never force, ignore, avoid, or try to explain away a piece.
-Again, there is a reason that any puzzle piece does not fit properly, and if we want to solve the mystery of Jack the Ripper, we need to find out what that is.
+Again, there is a reason that any puzzle piece does not fit properly, and if we want to solve the mystery of Jack the Ripper, we need to find out why that is, too!